-We will lead work across Government to reduce disaster risk, respond to and recover from emergencies and crises.
+We will lead work across Government to enhance preparedness, reduce disaster risk, respond to and recover from emergencies and crises.
 We will ensure the Portfolio is appropriately postured to support response and recovery at the national-level by coordinating mitigations across all sectors of government, the economy and private sector, and by improving civil defence policies, capabilities and processes.

 The COVID-19 pandemic has demonstrated the potential for a large-scale crisis to have pervasive and cascading national impacts across multiple sectors of our economy, wellbeing, essential services and way of life.
-The Department will deliver end-to-end emergency management functions to strengthen the Australian Government's ability to prepare for, mitigate, respond to and recover from natural disasters and emergencies on a national scale.
+The Department will deliver end-to-end all-hazards emergency management functions to strengthen the Australian Government's ability to prepare for, mitigate, respond to and recover from natural disasters and emergencies on a national scale.

-Through collaboration with states and territories, industry, critical infrastructure owners and operators and the community, we will actively equip decision makers with information and guidance to ensure our infrastructure is secure and resilient.
+Through collaboration with states and territories, industry, critical infrastructure owners and operators and the community, we will enhance national coordination of emergency management response and recovery efforts, and actively equip decision makers with information and guidance to ensure our infrastructure is secure and resilient.
 The Department will focus on supporting essential industries to operate with minimal disruption through effective coordination and by mitigating emergency and disaster risks within the Department's control.